Hayward suffers grisly injury as Cavaliers hold off Celtics in opener

-Boston's Gordon Hayward broke his left ankle just five minutes into the season, a grisly injury that overshadowed Kyrie Irving's return to Cleveland and the Cavaliers' 102-99 win over the shocked Celtics on Tuesday night.
+"You hurt for him," Celtics coach Brad Stevens said of Hayward, his former star at Butler.
+"It's a tough, tough deal, but I guess that's part of the risk of injury.
+I really feel for him."

-LeBron James scored 29 points — 13 in the fourth quarter — in his most extensive action in three weeks because of a sprained left ankle.
-He also fed Kevin Love for a critical 3-pointer with 46.3 second left to put the Cavs up 102-98.
+James scored 29 points — 13 in the fourth quarter — in his most extensive action in three weeks because of a sprained left ankle.
+The superstar also fed Kevin Love for a critical 3-pointer with 46.3 seconds left to put the Cavs up 102-98.

-Irving, who asked to be traded this summer after six seasons in Cleveland, had a chance to tie it with a 3-pointer at the horn but missed.
-Irving then shared a warm embrace with James, his teammate for three seasons.
+Irving, who asked to be traded this summer after six seasons in Cleveland, had a chance to tie it with a 3-pointer at the horn but his shot was short.
+As the crowd exhaled, Irving shared a warm handshake and embrace with James, his teammate for three seasons and the one he wanted to get away from by demanding a trade this summer.

-Irving finished with 22 points for the Celtics, who overcame an 18-point deficit in the third and led with 2:04 left.
-Boston's guard was also called for a technical.
+Jaylen Brown scored 25 and Irving 22 and 10 assists for the Celtics, who overcame an 18-point deficit in the third and led with 2:04 left.

 Hayward, who signed a four-year, $128 million free agent contract with the Celtics this summer, was bumped by James while trying to catch an alley-oop pass with 6:45 left in the first quarter.
-The forward's leg got twisted underneath him as he came back to the floor and snapped his ankle grotesquely.
+The forward's leg got twisted underneath him as he came back to the floor and snapped his ankle grotesquely, his foot pointing awkwardly to one side.

-The 27-year-old sat up, looked at his foot and yelled in horror while some players covered their mouths and others turned their heads.
+The 27-year-old sat up, looked at his foot and yelled while some players covered their mouths and others turned their heads.

+James said seeing Hayward get hurt reminded him of grisly injuries to Paul George, Shaun Livingston and Louisville's Kevin Ware.

+"My thoughts and prayers go out to Gordon's family.
+Hope for a speedy recovery, a healthy recovery," James said.
+"Those are the injuries that you never see coming, you never want to happen, no matter who it is, no matter what the stature, no matter how much competitive nature that you have.
+It's just very unfortunate."

-Hayward's stunning injury changed the tenor of the highly anticipated season opener between two of the league's best teams, and will likely alter the direction of Boston's season.
+Hayward's injury changed the tenor of the highly anticipated matchup, and will alter the direction of Boston's season.
 Hayward will require surgery and need months to recover.
+Stevens said Hayward will be taken directly to the hospital in Boston once the Celtics' plane lands

 The Celtics were understandably shaken at halftime, and went to the locker room down 16.